vikspan/CL_Portfolio_Project/README.md

 # Portfolio - React

-A simple personal CV webpage built with React, inspired by  [Figma design](https://www.figma.com/community/file/1116246660507537002/developer-portfolio-design).
+This is a React project of a simple personal CV webpage built with React, inspired by  [Figma design](https://www.figma.com/community/file/1116246660507537002/developer-portfolio-design).

 ## 🌦️ Features

-- About info
+- Tech Stack
 - Projects
 - Contact